Starlink Ground Station Locations: Interactive Map (2026 List)

 Have you ever seen a Starlink ground station in real life?
 They’re usually fenced areas with several satellite dishes pointed at the sky.
 Next time you’re driving through a rural area, keep your eyes open – you might spot one!

-I hope this guide helps you understand how Starlink works and where all their ground stations are located.
+I hope this guide helps you understand how Starlink works and where all its ground stations are located.
 The Starlink ground station map is a fun way to explore this amazing network!